-Therefore, be it resolved that the state / city / county of XXX does hereby proclaim April 10th-16th as the Week of the Young Child, and:
+Therefore, be it resolved that the state / city / county of XXX does hereby proclaim April 6-12 as the Week of the Young Child, and:

-- □ does hereby recognize that high quality early childhood education, provided in a mixed-delivery system, is a public good, and should be financed as such. - □ does hereby recognize the complex, valuable, essential, and demanding work of early childhood educators. - does hereby recognize that when our society invests in educators, we also invest in children and families. - declare that early childhood educators should be valued, respected, and compensated for the important roles they play.
+- □ does hereby recognize that high quality early childhood education, provided in a mixed-delivery system, is a public good, and should be financed as such. - □ does hereby recognize the complex, valuable, essential, and demanding work of early childhood educators. - does hereby recognize that when our society invests in educators, we also invest in children and families. - declare that early childhood educators should be valued, respected, and compensated for the important roles they play. - commit to the convening of a Task Force to study pathways to compensation parity for early childhood educators.

-- commit to the convening of a Task Force to study pathways to compensation parity for early childhood educators. - □ calls on the Governor / legislative body to advance a bill streamlining articulation between two -and four -year colleges and universities. - urge all members of our community to support efforts that increase children and families' access to high-quality early childhood education. - commit to investments that stabilize, sustain, and support child care and early learning so this essential workforce can continue to support children, families, and our economy through the pandemic crisis, recovery, and beyond.
+- □ calls on the Governor / legislative body to advance a bill streamlining articulation between two -and four -year colleges and universities. - urge all members of our community to support efforts that increase children and families' access to high-quality early childhood education. - ☐ commit to investments that stabilize, sustain, and support child care and early learning so this essential workforce can continue to support children, families, and our economy. - commit to investments that ensure all young children with developmental delays and disabilities have access to early intervention and special education services, alongside early learning opportunities, to help them thrive.